justdeen/Photopedia-website-for-design-inspiration/README.md

 • Google Fonts and Font Awesome are used to enhance typography and icons, ensuring a modern and clean aesthetic.

 • Images for each category are stored in the "Pedia" folder and referenced within the HTML files.

-## 💬 Interactivity:

-JavaScript is used to manage scroll restoration, ensuring a smooth user experience when navigating between pages.
-Copyright:

-All content on the website is copyrighted to Sheriff, the platform's curator.